Alpa8820/tic-tac-toe-AI/README.md

 # Rust - Tic Tac Toe

-Simple terminal Tic Tac Toe game created in Rust.
+Terminal Tic Tac Toe game created in Rust.
 The game has 4 modes:
-1. Multiplayer (player vs player)
+1. Multiplayer
-2. Random (bot plays completely random moves)
+2. Random
-3. Minimax algorithm (bot selects moves using minimax)
+3. Minimax
-4. Monte Carlo Tree Search algorithm (bot selects moves using MCTS)
+4. Monte Carlo Tree Search (MCTS)

 ## Minimax
 Short explanation of Minimax and how it works.